xkKevin/platform-ng/docs/merge-request-principle.md

 # push it to origin
 git push -u origin feature-whatever

+# create a merge request based on template
+...
 ```
-Next, go to GitLab and create a merge request to development branch for your feature.